 The best auto refinance companies offer competitive interest rates and transparent, reliable service.
-According to RateGenius’ September Auto Refinance Rate Report, the current car refi interest rate is the lowest it’s been all year, with many borrowers saving an average of $100 a month.
+According to RateGenius’ October Auto Refinance Rate Report, the current car refi interest rate is the lowest it’s been all year at 5.34%, with many borrowers saving an average of $100+ a month.

 Our Top Picks for Best Auto Refinance Companies